harishnair96/write_you_a_scheme/scheme_interpreter/README.md

 # scheme

-A scheme interpreter created by me in Haskell with the intention of teaching myself Haskell.
-This project is mainly based on <https://wespiser.com/writings/wyas/00_overview.html>.
-I also use this as a place to experiment different things with Haskell.
+A Scheme interpreter written in Haskell roughly based on <https://wespiser.com/writings/wyas/00_overview.html>.
+My intention with this project is to learn and experiment with Haskell.